harrycresswell/harry/content/page/uses.md

 I recently switched to [Obsidian](https://obsidian.md/) for personal project management (using the P.A.R.A method) after [falling out with Notion](/writing/notion-no-more).
 What I like most about Obsidian is that it’s text-based, fast and self-hosted.
 Ultimately, it’s just a bunch of markdown files, so it works great without an internet connection.
 This also means content is highly portable, should I wish to move tools in the future.

-I still use [Notion](https://www.notion.so/)† for habit tracking, though I plan to move elsewhere for this also, in the future.

 I’ve returned to [Trello](https://trello.com/) for client projects that require collaboration.
 It’s simple to onboard clients with and easy to understand.

 [PandaDoc](https://www.pandadoc.com/) is great for collection e-signatures on proposals and work agreements.
 I like to design these docs in Figma, then upload them to PandaDoc to collect the signature.
 It’s a nice feature which means you don’t have to use a pre-built template.

 [Screenity](https://chrome.google.com/webstore/detail/screenity-screen-recorder/kbbdabhdfibnancpjfhlkhafgdilcnji?ref=producthunt)** is a great tool for async video communication.
 Record quick videos via a browser extension, get a link to the video and share the URL with clients or colleagues.
 It’s a great way to get out of unnecessary meetings.

-[Kap](https://getkap.co/)** is my screen capture tool of choice.

-I use [TinyStopwatch](https://apps.apple.com/app/tinystopwatch/id1447754003) for time tracking tasks.
+I use [TinyStopwatch](https://apps.apple.com/app/tinystopwatch/id1447754003) for time tracking tasks that typically get billed to clients.

 ## Finance